sdsmith/rtek/README.md

 > Note: Dependency installation is not necessary.
 However, it will result in dependencies being downloaded each time the build directory is blown away.

+> Warning: Changes to dependency configurations will require a deletion of the installed dependency and a rebuild.

 To avoid having dependencies re-downloaded when the `build` directory is deleted, dependencies can be installed through cmake.

 ```sh